 The assessment of the correlation between historical observed default rates, forecast economic conditions and resulting ECL is a significant estimate.
 The amount of ECL is sensitive to changes in circumstances and of forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of the customer's actual default in the future.

-Notes to the consolidated financial statements for the years ended 31 December 2022 and 2021 (continued)
+Notes to the consolidated financial statements as of 31 December 2022 (continued)

 5 Property and equipment